 As I mentioned above, trying to “have it all” is exhausting and leads to stress and overwhelm.
 Which means certain failure.
 Yes, you may achieve a goal you set for yourself (or many goals), but if the goal isn’t truly what you want then it will feel hollow.

-You’ll even feel less worthy when achieving something you do want.
-Why?
-Because trying to be superwoman comes with a hefty price tag.
+You’ll even feel less worthy because trying to be superwoman comes with a hefty price tag.
 The overwhelm and stress will sap your mental and physical energy.
 Your happiness will suffer.
 And your relationships will suffer too – including the relationships you have with your spouse, your kids, the rest of your family, your friends, and even yourself.